arvinsalehi/mock-orchestra/README.md

 # Mock Project

 A distributed testing and device orchestration system built with FastAPI, Go, MQTT, and React.
 This project enables real-time session management, device command execution, and live status monitoring across multiple test targets.
+In theory can be used for plug-and-play test bench for multiple products.

 ## Architecture Overview